-Poland's castles and royal palaces, built by the best European architects, were repeatedly ruined, burnt, and plundered.
+Poland's castles and royal palaces, built by the best European architects, were repeatedly ruined, burnt and plundered.
 Nevertheless, these buildings continue to impress people even today.
 What events did they witness?
 Who lived there?
 Here are the stories of six Polish royal residences that you should know.

-The Royal Castle in Warsaw
+Royal Castle in Warsaw

-Kings and queens lived in many locations in Warsaw – in Ujazdów Castle, the now vanished Saxon Palace, and Wilanów Palace.
+Kings and queens lived in many locations in Warsaw – such as Ujazdów Castle, the now vanished Saxon Palace and Wilanów Palace.
 However, their central residency was the Royal Castle, whose story starts with a keep built of wood and earth in the 13th century.
 The first brick building here was a tower (1350), considered to be the nucleus of today’s castle.
 The first Gothic building was finished at the beginning of the 15th century, changing the character of the place.
 It wasn’t a castle anymore, but a court which developed into a royal residency in the 16th century.

 However, not everybody knows that before marriage, the lovers had a lively correspondence.
 Because their relationship was a secret, they used a specific code: they switched the word ‘oranges’ with the word ‘love’, they also used the word ‘jam’ to describe those letters in which Maria was always called Aurora.

-The Royal Łazienki Museum has one of the biggest classicist gardens in Europe; from 1764 it was the summer residency of the last Polish king Stanisław August Poniatowski, to whom the garden owes its final shape.
+The Royal Łazienki Museum has one of the biggest classicist gardens in Europe; from 1764 it was the summer residency of the last Polish king, Stanisław August Poniatowski, to whom the garden owes its final shape.
 A politician, reformer and crowned philosopher, he aimed to transform Poland into a modern country.
-After the Third Partition of Poland he was politically defeated, but his vision of a ‘republic of dreams’ is symbolized by Warsaw’s Łazienki gardens.
+After the Third Partition of Poland, he was politically defeated, but his vision of a ‘republic of dreams’ is symbolized by Warsaw’s Łazienki gardens.

 The name of the place comes from its relaxation pavilion – a bathroom (łazienka) designed by Tylman from Gameren at the order of its former owner, the Great Marshall of the Crown, Stanisław Herakliusz Lubomirski.
 King Stanisław August, a connoisseur of art, designed his future residency accompanied by a group of architects (Dominik Merlini, Krystian Kamsetzer), painters (Marceli Bacciarelli, Jan Bogumił Plersch), and decorators and sculptors (André Le Brun, Franciszek Pinck).
-The former menagerie was transformed into a sculpture park and Lubomirski’s bathroom into the Palace on the Water (today the Palace on the Island).
+The former menagerie was transformed into a sculpture park and Lubomirski’s bathroom into the Palace on the Water (now called the Palace on the Isle).
 It is here that the famous ‘Thursday Dinners’ were held.

-The kings picked this place because of the closeness of the trade route to Hungary and the primeval Niepołomice Forest, which was beloved by Polish kings as a hunting ground, including Casimir the Great, Władysław Jagiełło, Sigismund the Old with his wife Queen Bona, Sigismund II Augustus, Stefan Batory, Jan III Sobieski, and Augustus II the Strong.
+The kings picked this place because of the closeness of the trade route to Hungary and the primeval Niepołomice Forest, which was beloved by Polish kings as a hunting ground – including Casimir the Great, Władysław Jagiełło, Sigismund the Old with his wife Queen Bona, Sigismund II Augustus, Stefan Batory, Jan III Sobieski, and Augustus II the Strong.